ProtoSchool/protoschool.github.io/README.md

 `Basics | Lesson 2 of 3`

-If you add 5 lesssons with the following routes:
+If you add 5 lessons with the following routes:

 ```js
 { path: '/data-structures/01', component: LessonDataStructures01 },